 • Legal authorization to work in the United States.

-• Effective interpersonal and communication skills and the ability to work effectively with a wide range of constituencies in a diverse, multi-location community.
+• Outstanding verbal, written, and interpersonal communication skills to work effectively with a wide variety of people.

 • Health, vision, and dental insurance